 Our morning routine has been semi-invariable – a text at 8:30 and a breakfast rendezvous at nine.
 Today’s no different.
 The breakfast room at Simpsons is light-filled, with white tablecloths and bentwood chairs.
 A framed speedo hangs on the wall.
 It belonged to Ian Thorpe, Australia’s last great Olympic swimmer.
 The cold buffet is modest, but perfect.
 I usually construct a ham & cheese sandwich on toast and eat a bunch of fruit.
 The coffee is ample and stimulating.
-After the meal, we embark on a semi-aimless walk to discover the neighborhood.
+After the meal, we embark on a semi-aimless stroll of neighborhood discovery.
 Behind a metal fence of the townhouse, a cocker spaniel barks at me.
-“Bar-bar-a,” I say to the dog.
+I address the creature with all solemnity – “Bar-bar-a.”
 “What?”
 “Bar-bar-a.
 That’s the dog’s name, Ali,” I say, “Bar-bar-a.”
 “Oh, Dad”

-The stage set is an enormous box fronted by an enormous raked stage and flanked by two cranes (uh-oh), as well as six tall ‘street lights’.
+The stage set is an enormous box fronted by an enormous raked stage and flanked by two construction cranes (uh-oh), as well as six spindly ‘street lights’.
 Paris, n’est-ce pas?
 Fake snow or fake-fake snow festoons all surfaces.
 Paris en hiver, n’est-ce pas?
 The opera is a complete clusterfuck / trainwreck.
 Overlit – Over-micced – Over-acted – Baffling directorial choices – Bad wigs –Anachronistic bullshit – and on and on and on.

 Here’s a prime example.
 In La Boheme, as Puccini wrote it, during Musetta’s big end-of-Act-One number in Café Momus, the tremulously minor character of ‘The Toyseller’ enters, has a bit of business, departs.
 In this deranged version, the Toyseller is flown in via crane dangling in a garbage can held aloft by ersatz balloons.
 The action stops or rather becomes utterly insignificant in the face of such theatrics.
 Does the Toyseller sing?
 Who the fuck cares.
 Quicker than you can say “Giacomo Puccini” the fool hops back in his can and is laboriously whisked away.
 But wait!
-A pesky ‘street urchin’ grabs on to a rope that hangs from the toyseller’s chariot and is whisked away with the contraption, vanishing into the dark of the harbor.
+A pesky ‘street urchin’ has grabbed on to a rope that hangs from the toyseller’s bucket and, levitating, vanishes into the dark of the harbor.
 We are both appalled and somehow complicit.

 The night has been magical, ridiculous, and unforgettable.
 We walk home muttering and amazed.
 It’s gonna be hard to top this.